 On the other end, we can get rain during the winter and warm chinook days.
 These impact the ice and change conditions quickly.
 Be ready to adapt.

 Where to Go

 The first challenge you'll encounter is that most areas of Abraham Lake are not well signed.
-Places like Windy Point, Abraham Slabs and Cline Landing have no signs at all.
-Other areas like Hoodoo Creek and Preacher's Point have some signs but they can easily be missed as you drive down the highway.
+Places like Windy Point, the Ice Bubbles Parking Lot and Cline Landing have no signs at all.
+Other areas like Abraham Slabs, Hoodoo Creek and Preacher's Point have some signs but they can easily be missed as you drive down the highway.
 Our first recommendation: make sure that you are where you think you are.
 This can be important for two reasons.
 First, if you ever needed assistance this will help search and rescue find you.
 Second, while we see many posts on blogs and Instagram tagged as being shot at Windy Point, a large number of these are from other, safer sections of the lake.

 Our next recommendation is to not follow others assuming it's safe.
 That even applies to following our groups.

 These aren't areas that are always unsafe.
 It's just that they require more knowledge, experience and testing to have a safe adventure here.

 Dam to Windy Point (including the Allstones area)